The Holy Bible

 He leads me in paths of righteousness for His name's sake.

-Even though I walk through the valley of the shadow of death; I
+Even though I walk through the valley of the shadow of death; I fear no evil.

 For Thou art with me.
 Thy rod and Thy staff, they comfort me.